Getting traffic is just one part of the marketing equation. To generate sales and grow your business, you need to convert that traffic into customers.

 Experiment with your CTAs as even a small change can lead to more conversions.

 Remember that you shouldn’t just test the look and feel of your CTA’s, but test what the CTA is as well.
 While a free trial works for software companies, depending on your organization, consider offering a white paper, a webinar, an online course, a case study, a downloadable pdf, or whatever else your audience may enjoy.
+You should also test different places of call to action including website headers, sidebars, footers, in the mid of a blog post, or in the conclusion.
 You can always think of the build vs buy strategy to determine what to do.

 3. Add social proof to your pages